 I would be hesitant, too, if I didn't know the situation.

 So, I had to assure him everything would be fine.
-He stood at six feet five inches tall, and his broad, muscular frame filled the entire space in the small living room.
-A battle-tested soldier who saw three campaigns in the middle east, Mike Laumilo joined the police department after he got out of the army.
+He stood six feet five inches tall, and his broad, muscular frame filled the entire space in the small living room.
+A battle-tested soldier who saw three campaigns in the Middle East, Mike Laumilo joined the police department after he got out of the army.
 After all these years, he was close to retiring from the force; however, as of late, he began experiencing anxiety and panic attacks that came out of nowhere.
-Mike's higher-ups stressed that he undergo a psyche-eval.
+Mike's higher-ups stressed that he should undergo a psych evaluation.
 Otherwise, he'd be forced into early retirement or worse.
 Desk duty.
-Through one of the dispatchers, Mike was recommended to seek my services."Relax, Mike," I said, pointing to the chair in front of me.
-"Have a seat, take a deep breath, and relax."
+One of the dispatchers recommended that Mike seek my services.

 "Do I have to do anything?"
 Mike was pensive.
 "Talk about my feelings and shit like that?"
 Mike was not one for being expressive and touchy, feely.